ds300/derivablejs/README.md

 - **Atomic state**

-  The value of a piece of atomic state is dependent only on things which have happened in the past to cause incursions of control into the system, e.g. clicking the 'increment' button in a counter app causes the 'count' piece of atomic state to change.
+  Dependent only on things which have happened in the past to cause incursions of control into the system, e.g. clicking the 'increment' button in a counter app causes the 'count' piece of atomic state to change.
 If you use Redux, your store is atomic state.
 Other examples of atomic state in a web app: mouse position, window size, page scroll offset, etc. On the backend: session data, DB cache, etc.

 - **Derivative state**

-  This is state whose value depends only on the *current* value of other bits of atomic or derivative state, e.g. a virtual DOM tree in a React application, whether or not an input form is valid, the number of users currently connected to an IRC channel, etc. We tend to turn derivative state into stack state (by recomputing it every time it is needed) or atomic state (by updating it manually at the same time as its dependencies) because our programming languages lack good built-in tools for managing derivative state.
+  Dependent only on the *current* value of other bits of atomic or derivative state, e.g. a virtual DOM tree in a React application, whether or not an input form is valid, the number of users currently connected to an IRC channel, the width in pixels of a div whose width is specified in percent, etc. We tend to coerce derivative state into stack state (by recomputing it every time it is needed) or atomic state (by updating it manually at the same time as its dependencies) because our programming languages lack good built-in tools for managing derivative state.

 ### Observables

-Observables came along one day and made it possible to define derivative state *explicitly* in terms of other pieces of state, without needing to know when or how those pieces of state get updated.
-What's more: the derivative state is kept up-to-date automatically.
+Observables are a decent tool for managing derivative state.
+They allow one to define it explicitly in terms of other bits of state and have it kept up-to-date automatically.

 Here's an example of that using RxJS to derive the number of users in an IRC channel: